-Your recreation vehicle may be equipped with an exterior fixed position High Definition TV antenna (HDTV).
-The antenna is capable of receiving any Over-The-Air (OTA) high definition television signals being broadcast in your receiving area.
+Your recreation vehicle may be equipped with an exterior fixed position High Definition TV antenna.

 This is a fixed "wing" style, omnidirectional antenna.
 It cannot be lowered, rotated or raised.
-The antenna is 24 inches long by 4-3/4" wide.
-The antenna height is 6 inches above the roof of the RV (Trees and foliage will interfere with receiving a strong HDTV signal).
-There are two antenna cables, one for OTA HDTV signals and the other is to receive AM/FM radio signals.
+The antenna height is 6 inches above the roof of the RV There are two antenna cables, one for HDTV signals and the other is to receive AM/FM radio signals.
 The antenna snaps onto the base, which is permanently attached to the roof.